janmirco/micrify/README.md

 ## Usage

 How to use Micrify can be found in the [examples](examples) directory.
-For example, a comparison of a variogram estimation implementation with the implementation of [GSTools](https://geostat-framework.readthedocs.io/projects/gstools) can be found in this [script](examples/variogram-comparison/main.py).
+For example, a comparison of a variogram estimation implementation with the implementation of [GSTools](https://geostat-framework.readthedocs.io/projects/gstools) can be found [here](examples/variogram-comparison).

 ## Installation